Vyral/mark-adams/_posts/2020-10-05-q-how-do-you-know-if-refinancing-is-right-for-you.md

 ---
 layout: post
-title: How do you know if refinancing is right for you?
+title: 'Q: How do you know if refinancing is right for you?'
 date: 2020-10-05 12:00:00
 tags:
 excerpt: 'Given the market, should you stay in your home and refinance or just sell it?'